marialyk77/Coffee-Rewards/README.md

 Goal: To determine if it is possible to complete an order without having seen the offer first.
 If customers **complete offers without viewing them**, it suggests they were influenced by factors other than direct engagement, **such as prior experience, brand awareness, or social influence.**

+Answer:

+•	**By Age:**

+- Completion without viewing is **lowest among Mid Career customers (13.0%)** — this suggests that this segment is more deliberate and prefers to evaluate offers before completing them.

+- Younger segments (Young Adults at 13.8% and Early Career at 14.2%) also show relatively low completion without viewing, indicating that they tend to rely on the offer details before making a decision.

+- **Older segments** (Late Career at 18.2% and Retirement at 18.1%) **have the highest completion rates without viewing** — this may reflect greater trust, familiarity with the brand, or reliance on prior experience rather than the specifics of the offer.

+•	**By Income:**

+- **Low-income customers are least likely to complete offers without viewing them (12.7%)**, suggesting that they are more cautious and prefer to assess the offer details before acting.

+- Middle-income customers complete offers without viewing at a moderate rate (14.4%), reflecting a balanced approach between caution and confidence.

+- **High-income customers are most likely to complete offers without viewing them (28.2%)**, which may indicate higher trust, confidence, or less sensitivity to the offer details due to greater financial flexibility.

+##### Interaction Insight: Do customers complete offers without viewing them? - By Age group & Income level.

+Across both age and income segments, **most customers still complete offers after viewing them** — reinforcing the **importance of the offer’s content and presentation in driving conversions**. **However, the tendency to complete without viewing is more pronounced among older and higher-income customers, likely due to greater brand familiarity and financial confidence.**

 **3. Which offer types are completed without being viewed?**

 Goal: To provide a high-level view of how BOGO and Discount offer types perform in terms of completion, even when not viewed.

+Answer:

+- BOGO offers are more frequently completed without being viewed (46.6%) compared to Discount offers (39.5%).
+This suggests that BOGO deals may have a stronger psychological appeal or higher perceived value, encouraging completion even when customers have not directly engaged with the offer.

+- However, the difference between Bogo completed offers that were viewed and not viewed is relatively small, as the completion rate for viewed BOGO offers stands at 54.9%, compared to 46.6% for those not viewed.
+This indicates **that customers might already perceive BOGO deals as attractive or beneficial, making them more likely to act on them even without actively reviewing the details**.
+In contrast, customers **are significantly more likely to complete discount offers if they have seen the details.**

 **4. Which channel drives the highest completion rate?
 By Age group & Income level.**

 Goal: To analyze which channels are most effective in driving completions across different age and income groups.

+Answer:

+By Age Group:

+- **Late Career and Retirement Age segments show the highest completion rates across most channels**, suggesting that older customers are more responsive to offers presented through various touchpoints.
+- **Web stands out as the most effective channel for both Late Career (57.3%) and Retirement Age (57.2%)**, indicating that older customers may prefer the ease and accessibility of online platforms.
+- For **mobile, completion rates are surprisingly higher among Late Career (51.4%) and Retirement Age (51.2%) customers compared to Young Adults (37.6%) and Early Career (41.1%)**.
+This challenges the typical expectation that younger customers would engage more with mobile platforms, suggesting a potential sampling issue or that older customers are more motivated to complete offers once they engage via mobile.
+- **Email also shows higher completion rates among Retirement Age (56.2%) and Late Career (51.8%) customers**, while younger segments like Young Adults (37.5%) and Early Career (40.2%) have lower engagement.
+This suggests that older customers may be more inclined to complete offers received via email, potentially due to higher trust or familiarity with this channel.
+- For **younger segments** (Young Adults and Early Career), **social media performs relatively well** (40.6% and 45.1%, respectively), though **it's notable that completion rates are even higher for Late Career (55.6%) and Retirement Age (55.5%)**.
+This raises questions about whether older customers are becoming more active on social media or if the sample reflects an unusual pattern.

+•	**By Income:**

+By Income Level:

+- **Completion rates increase with income level across all channels**, with high-income customers showing the highest rates across the board.
+- **Web emerges as the most effective channel for all income levels**, with completion rates **peaking at 68.6% for high-income customers** and 41.3% for low-income customers.
+This suggests that customers across different financial backgrounds find online platforms accessible and easy to use.
+- **Social media also shows a strong performance among higher-income groups**, with completion rates rising from 40.1% for low-income customers to 66.9% for high-income customers, indicating that higher-income customers might be more engaged with brands through social platforms.
+- **Email completion rates are lowest among low-income customers (36.2%) but increase steadily with income**, reaching 62.4% for high-income customers.
+This suggests that higher-income customers might be more receptive to direct communication via email.
+- **Mobile performs well across all income segments, but completion rates are highest among high-income customers (61.0%)**, indicating that mobile platforms provide a convenient and effective channel for engaging higher-income customers.

+**Points to Investigate:**

+- **Sampling Bias:** The unusually high completion rates among older customers on mobile and social media suggest that there may be a sampling imbalance — it’s possible that the dataset includes a disproportionate number of older, digitally proficient customers.
+Checking the proportion of younger vs. older customers can clarify this pattern.

+-  **Platform-Specific Behavior:** The higher social media completion rates among older customers could indicate that the offers were promoted on platforms more popular among older demographics (e.g., Facebook vs. Snapchat).
+Understanding where the offers were promoted might explain the skewed engagement pattern.

 **5. How does completion rate vary with difficulty? - Sized by Reward**